kethort/TwitterLDATopicModeling/README.md

 ./linux_setup.sh
 ```

-Install Python packages using pip:
+Install Python packages using pip (or use an environment like a normal person):

 ```
 pip2 -r install requirements.txt